-Oddly, I was accepted into both.
+Unexpectedly, I was accepted to both.

 There are other Stock Photography websites out there, you can apply to.
 Here is a list of the top 10 I discovered in my research, but I’ll only focus on one (Shutterstock) for this article.
 I assume they all have some similarities.